AttorneyOnline/docs/docs/authoring/themes.md

 ### Chatboxes

 Prior to 2.8, the chatbox was governed solely by `chat.png`.
 Since 2.8, `chatblank`, `chatmed`, and `chatbig` are also used depending on the length of the showname. (`chatbox` can also be used if multiple chatbox images seems unnecessary.)
 These chatboxes can be overridden on a per-character basis, where the new chatbox can be found in its respective directory in `misc`.

-### Fonts

-AO2 only supports TrueType format (TTF) fonts.
-OpenType format (OTF) fonts will work, but have several issues (see [AO2-Client#224](https://github.com/AttorneyOnline/AO2-Client/issues/224)) making them look terrible.
-If the font you want to use is in OpenType format (OTF), this documentation recommends the use of [otf2ttf](https://pypi.org/project/otf2ttf/) to convert the font to TrueType format. **Please do not use online conversion websites.** Many OTF fonts that users supply have special properties that cause these web converters to fail.
-Use the provided tool instead.